Reeves Family of Linden, Stillorgan

 Emma died in 1855 aged 40 years.
 Hers was the first funeral entry of the new Church in

 Ballymena.
-William then of Conway House shortly before his death married Charlotte Augusta
+William then of Conway House shortly before his death married Charlotte

+Dublin.
 William died on 12.01.1892 aged 76 years at 19 Molesworth Street, Dublin.

-2 Mary Reeves eldest daughter born circa 1818 married Charles Haig a Barrister 3rd son of
+2 Mary Reeves eldest daughter born circa 1818 married Charles Haig a barrister 3rd son of

 Robert Haig and Mary Caroline Wolseley of Roebuck and nephew of Sir Charles Wolseley on